f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 An active tenant will naturally failover to the standby tenant in another VELOS chassis if the tenant is not healthy and the standby detects it has failed.
 Ideally you should also configure HA Groups or some other mechanism within the tenant to detect external conditions that you will want to trigger a failover for.
 As an example, HA groups can monitor blades in the VELOS chassis, and failover if a minimum number of active blades is not met.
 You can also monitor pool member reachability to trigger a failover.

-**Note: The HA Groups failover option based on trunks is not currently supported in VELOS tenants.
+**Note: The HA Groups failover option based on trunks is not supported in F5OS v1.1.x cersions with VELOS tenants running 14.1.4.x.
 The Tenants do not have visibility into the F5OS layer Link Aggregation Groups.
-This is being considered for a future release.**
+F5OS v1.2.x and later along with tenants running 15.4.4 or later support this functionality..**